Why You Should Be Using Negative Keywords In Google Ads

 - You’ll gain greater understanding of keywords that are relevant to your website

-Negative keywords is just one of the many aspects of SEO covered in depth in The SEO School, a new self-managed online course from Perth Google Ads expert, Karen Dauncey, designed to give business owners the skills, knowledge and tools to build effective SEO strategies.
-The course has already proved hugely popular among business owners and digital marketers alike and to find out more, visit https://theseoschool.com.
+Negative keywords are just one of the many aspects of SEO covered in depth in The SEO School, a new self-managed online course from Perth Google Ads expert, Karen Dauncey, designed to give business owners the skills, knowledge and tools to build effective SEO strategies.
+The course has already proved hugely popular among business owners and digital marketers alike.
+Find out more about The SEO School here.

 Are you frustrated customers can’t find your website?

 Join my FREE online community for SEO tips!

 Are you the best kept secret on the internet?

 It’s time to change all that with my DIY SEO freebies!

 Do you have a website that’s not performing?

 Learn SEO and put your website to work!